palantir/atlasdb/docs/source/configuration/external_timelock_service_configs/timelock_server_config.rst

    * - useAsyncLockService
      - Whether to enable the asynchronous lock service or not (default: ``true``).

-   * - useLegacySafetyChecks
+   * - disableLegacySafetyChecksWarningPotentialDataCorruption
-     - A value indicating whether safety checks to prohibit legacy lock services from participating in the AtlasDB transaction protocol should be enabled.
-This is important for avoiding concurrency issues if clients for a given namespace may be running both pre- and post-0.49.0 versions of AtlasDB, but may need to be disabled if one is running clients for multiple namespaces that separately run both pre- and post-0.49.0 versions of AtlasDB (default: ``true``).
+     - A value indicating whether safety checks to prohibit legacy lock services from participating in the AtlasDB transaction protocol should be disabled.
+The safety checks are important for avoiding concurrency issues if clients for a given namespace may be running both pre- and post-0.49.0 versions of AtlasDB, but may need to be disabled if one is running clients for multiple namespaces that separately run both pre- and post-0.49.0 versions of AtlasDB.

-If ``useAsyncLockService`` is specified whilst ``useLegacySafetyChecks`` is not, then ``useLegacySafetyChecks`` defaults to the value of ``useAsyncLockService``.
+If ``useAsyncLockService`` is specified whilst ``disableLegacySafetyChecksWarningPotentialDataCorruption`` is not, then ``disableLegacySafetyChecksWarningPotentialDataCorruption`` defaults to the complement of ``useAsyncLockService``.
 Note that we do not support enabling safety checks whilst not using the async lock service (as there will be no way for client transactions to commit)!

 .. _timelock-server-further-config: